robzor92/models_api_v2/model_design_doc.md

 ## Motivations

 A Redesign of the model registry API to be more object-oriented and similar to hsfs.

+This covers the python client.
+The java client is not as highly prioritized atm, but should also be implemented.

 ## Proposed design:

 ### Connect

+Not resolved how to deal with duplicate code when calling the *connect* in *hsfs* and *hsmr*.
+Instead of duplicating the config parameters we could create a .connection file which is read by the other connect.
+Although magic behind the scenes may also confuse users.

 ```python

 # (H)pswork(s) (M)odel (R)egistry
 import hsmr

 # Create a connection
 connection = hsmr.connection()

 # Get the model registry handle for a project's model registry
 mr = connection.get_model_registry()